codechecks/docs/client-api.md

 this link will be pointing to a URL without path component for example:
 `https://commitsha--path/artifacts.codechecks.io/filenamePath` This works because `dirPath` and commit sha is encoded into subdomain part.
 It's very useful when hosting SPA with custom routing.
-In future we might support here custom redirects to improve it even more.
+In the future we might support here custom redirects to improve it even more.